equinor/template-fastapi-react/documentation/docs/contribute/development-guide/coding/extending-the-api/adding-features/01-controllers.md

   * The controller needs to be decorated with the `create_response` decorator, which handles exceptions and returns a unified response type.
   * The controller needs to have set the `response_model` and `request_model`, that is used to generate API documentation and used for validation.
 * `Optional`
-  * Add [repository interface](../adding-data-providers/02-repository-interfaces.md) to handle communication to external services such as databases and inject the repository implementations to the controller endpoint and pass the injected repository implementations to the use case
+  * Add [repository interface](../adding-data-providers/02-repository-interfaces.md) to handle communication to external services such as databases and inject the repository implementations to the controller endpoint and pass the injected repository implementations to the use case.

 :::note